cas-bioinf/rboAnalyzer/readme.md

 <!---
 ### Install via Conda
  The easies way to install this pipeline is to use conda.
-This package is avalible from bioconda channel.
+This package is available from bioconda channel.

  If you don't have conda, install it. [conda docs](https://conda.io/docs/index.html)